projectara/greybus-spec/source/special.rst

     The AP uses this operation to notify the SVC that a connection being torn down is quiescing.

+.. c:function:: int module_inserted(u8 primary_intf_id, u8 intf_count);

+    The SVC uses this operation to notify the AP Module of the presence of a newly-inserted Module.
+It sends the request after it has determined the size and position of the Module in the Frame.

+.. c:function:: int module_removed(u8 primary_intf_id);

+    The SVC uses this operation to notify the AP Module that a Module that was previously the subject of a Greybus SVC Module Inserted operation is no longer present in the Frame.

 Greybus SVC Operations
 ^^^^^^^^^^^^^^^^^^^^^^